Labyrinth (1986 film): Critical response

 Colin Greenland reviewed Labyrinth for White Dwarf #85, stating that, "Like Time Bandits, Labyrinth is the story of a child trying to negotiate a dreamlike otherworld where logic is not all that it should be, and so it also borrows lavishly from The Princess and the Goblin, Alice in Wonderland, The Wizard of Oz, and Where the Wild Things Are.
 A couple of scenes along the quest are truly eerie.
 Others are doggedly sentimental."
-Lynn Minton in Parade opined that "what [Labyrinth] lacks in story and memorable music it makes up for, in part, with amusing special effects, loveable and funny "people" and an emotionally satisfying ending."
+Lynn Minton in Parade opined that "what [Labyrinth] lacks in story and memorable music it makes up for, in part, with amusing special effects, loveable and funny "people" and an emotionally satisfying ending".

-Connelly's portrayal of Sarah polarized critics and received strong criticism from some reviewers.
-Los Angeles Daily News critic Kirk Honeycutt referred to Connelly as "a bland and minimally talented young actress."
+Connelly's portrayal of Sarah polarised critics and received strong criticism from some reviewers.
+Los Angeles Daily News critic Kirk Honeycutt referred to Connelly as "a bland and minimally talented young actress".
 Jon Marlowe wrote for The Miami News, stating that, "Connelly is simply the wrong person for the right job.
 She has a squeaky voice that begins to grate on you; when she cries, you can see the onions in her eyes."
 Hal Lipper of the St. Petersburg Times felt contrary to these negative views and praised her acting, saying that, "Connelly makes the entire experience seem real.
 She acts so naturally around the puppets that you begin to believe in their life-like qualities."

 Bowie's performance was variously lauded and derided.
-In his largely positive review of the film for Time, Richard Corliss praised him as "charismatic" referring to his character as a "Kabuki sorcerer who offers his ravishing young antagonist the gilded perks of adult servitude."
+In his largely positive review of the film for Time, Richard Corliss praised him as "charismatic" referring to his character as a "Kabuki sorcerer who offers his ravishing young antagonist the gilded perks of adult servitude".
 Bruce Bailey enjoyed Bowie's performance, writing that, "the casting of Bowie can't be faulted on any count.
 He has just the right look for a creature who's the object of both loathing and secret desire."
 In a largely critical review, Hal Lipper found that, "Bowie forgoes acting, preferring to prance around his lair while staring solemnly into the camera.
 He's not exactly wooden.
 Plastic might be a more accurate description."

 Henson came "the closest I've seen him to turning in on himself and getting quite depressed" following the film's mixed reception, his son Brian told Life magazine.
 It was the last feature film directed by Henson before his death in 1990.